-Scott and his family have been associated with Camp O-AT-KA for generations – His father is a former camp as well as his three brothers.
-It is fair to say that Camp O-AT-KA has always been Scott’s stomping grounds; as he took my first steps as a child outside of the Bungalow after dropping off his older brothers.
+Scott and his family have been associated with Camp O-AT-KA for generations – His father is a former camper as well as his three brothers.
+It is fair to say that Camp O-AT-KA has always been Scott’s stomping grounds; as he took his first steps as a child outside of the Bungalow after dropping off his older brothers.

 Scott attended O-AT-KA as a camper from 1985-1992 and was part of the staff in various roles from 1993 to 2000.
 He was a junior counselor, counselor, head of the CIT (counselors in training) program, unit head, and program director.
 Scott was elected as King in 1997.

 Scott joined the board in 2014 and serves on the executive team as Treasurer.
 He has been a Dennen week volunteer for many years and continues to fly back from the West Coast to be a part of the program.
 He is originally from Wellesley, Massachusetts and now lives in Redondo Beach, California where he is the Electronic Warfare Systems Finance Director for Raytheon Company.
 Scott started his corporate finance career fifteen years ago with Raytheon in Andover, MA and transferred to the El Segundo, CA office in 2001.
 Scott earned a BS in Business Administration from Babson College.